Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 Frequently Asked Questions

-Who is the developer and custodian of POLAR GP?
+Who is the developer and custodian of POLAR ?

-POLAR GP software is developed by Outcome Health.
+POLAR software is developed by Outcome Health.
 Outcome Health are the custodians of the POLAR Data Warehouse.
-De-identified patient data is securely stored in the POLAR Data Warehouse for use only by us for population health planning across the SEMPHN catchment.
+De-identified patient data is securely stored in the POLAR Data Warehouse (in Australia) for population health planning across the SEMPHN catchment.

-We SEMPHN provides POLAR GP free with free support to all general practices of any size within our SEMPHN catchment.
+SEMPHN provides POLAR free with free support to all general practices of any size within the SEMPHN catchment.

-Support for POLAR GP and GRHANITE is provided free by the individual Primary Health Networks (PHNs).
+Support for POLAR is provided free by the individual Primary Health Networks (PHNs).

-We use de-identified and aggregated POLAR GP data to improve population health planning across our SEMPHN catchment.
+SEMPHN can use de-identified and aggregated POLAR data to improve population health planning across our SEMPHN catchment.
 SEMPHN catchment includes the local government areas (LGAs) of Bayside, Cardinia, Casey, Frankston, Glen Eira, Greater Dandenong, Kingston, Mornington Peninsula, Port Philip and Stonnington.

 - Work more closely with and better understand general practice